← Back to Writing

 What I Must Be Careful About

-Over the years, I have learned — sometimes the hard way — that leadership carries specific dangers when it comes to the vulnerable:
+Over the years, sometimes the hard way, I have learned that leadership carries specific dangers around the people with the least power:

 Never exploit weakness.
 Not emotionally, not financially, not through influence.
-If someone depends on me, that dependence is a sacred trust, not an opportunity.
+If someone depends on me, that dependence is a responsibility, not an opportunity.

 Ripple Effects

-One of the most sobering realisations I have had is that leadership decisions create ripple effects far beyond their immediate context.
+Leadership decisions don't stay where you make them.
 When a leader wounds a family through harshness or injustice, the damage does not stay contained.
-It spreads.
-It affects children, spouses, communities.
+It reaches children, spouses, whole communities.

-This is why leadership cannot be treated as mere administration.
-It is stewardship — of people's trust, their livelihoods, and often their dignity.
+This is why I can't treat leadership as just administration.
+What I am handling is people's trust, their livelihoods, and often their dignity.

 The Real Question